 Finding a place to stay will be absolutely no problem at all.
 This city’s bread and butter are the tourists, so they make sure that there is enough accommodation for everyone.
 As with everything else in life, you get what you pay for, but this city seems to be less expensive than other places we already covered in this post.
 So you get to see one of the 7 natural wonders of the world at a very affordable price.
 Two birds with one stone.

 Prices start from free, where you can share a single bed with a ladyboy.
 Just be careful.
 They are notorious for hogging the covers.
 If that’s not for you, expect to pay around £16 or $21 per person, per night, but it will be just the basics and chances are that you won’t even have an en-suite.
 A five-star hotel room costs around £120 or $156 per person, per night and up to around £320 or $416 per person, per night, where you would a have a room and a view like in the pictures above.
 Full prices can be checked here.
 Marble en-suites, gym facilities, free Wi-Fi and heated swimming pools are just some of the luxuries you can expect to experience and to make your stay memorable.

 Rio de Janeiro is a party town and there is so much to do that it deserves its own page.
 I cover more of it in another post, so for now let’s just stick with a few of the golden oldies.

 Christ the Redeemer

-This attraction is covered in the post titled, ‘New 7 Wonders of the World’.
+I cover this attraction in the post titled, ‘New 7 Wonders of the World‘.